SimonCropp/ExtendedFluentValidation/readme.md

 ## Extra Rules

 Note: These are a first iteration.
-Toggling these defaults will be avaliable in a future version.
+Toggling these defaults will be available in a future version.

 ### Nullability